O-Babasola/O-Babasola/README.md

 ### Hi there 👋

 I'm Oluwatise also known as "frontendfuel", an aspiring Software Engineer with an interest for coding and life long learning.
-I have completed a Software Engineering Bootcamp and I am currently working through the freeCodeCamp curriculum.
+I have completed a Software Engineering Bootcamp and I am currently working through the freeCodeCamp Full Stack Developer curriculum.

 I am actively seeking internships, apprenticeships and/or junior/entry level roles to commence my journey in the industry and continue to develop and strengthen my programming skills.